Understanding Financing Options for Investment Properties

 Specific to any investment property

-What can I afford for down payment?
+What can I afford for a down payment?
 Interest rates remain low, and — depending on which lender you work with — you can put as little as 10% down.

 Specific to vacation rentals

 Do I need a property management company?
 A property management company can take the lead on maintenance and repair if it’s something you don’t want to handle or even can’t handle because of distance.
 Maybe you look at hiring cleaners and handymen on an as-needed basis.
 Or, maybe it’s looking at a property management specialist — though they can run upwards (covering end-to-end management) of 20% per booking.
 It’s an important question to ask, and is all the more reason why researching your property’s location and expenses are extremely important.

 How much can I make per night, per week?
 The price needs to be right.
 You’ll want to consider the market, competing properties, and what’s going on in the area (major event or concert) during that booking’s timeframe.
 Yes, booking fares can fluctuate based on time of year, even day of the month.
 Learn some best practices with help from NerdWallet.

 Specific to ongoing rentals